jccuevas/cpp-docs.es-es/docs/standard-library/istreambuf-iterator-class.md

 ### <a name="parameters"></a>Parámetros

-`right` El iterador para que se va a comprobar la igualdad.
+*derecha* el iterador para que se va a comprobar la igualdad.

 ### <a name="return-value"></a>Valor devuelto